 Calvin began his early dance training at the Pinellas County Center for the Arts at Gibbs High School in St. Petersburg, Florida.
 It was at age 14, with two hands on the ballet bare, that he took his first ballet class.
-As many in the ballet world would consider a “late start”, Calvin went on to becoming a finalist at the Youth America Grand Prix Scholarship Competition in New York City which landed him a spot at the highly selective and prestigious Jacqueline Kennedy Onassis School at American Ballet Theatre.
+As many in the ballet world would consider a “late start”, Calvin went on to becoming a finalist at the Youth America Grand Prix Scholarship Competition in New York City which landed him a spot at the highly selective Jacqueline Kennedy Onassis School at American Ballet Theatre.

 In 2013 Calvin was a finalist at the Clive Barnes Awards, and in 2014 he was the winner of a grant from the Leonore Annenberg Fellowship Fund.
-Calvin was recently seen in GAP stores worldwide for their new dance inspired fitness line GAP Fit.

-For more Info & Tickets, click below:
+For more Info & Tickets, click link below: